ogata-k/fakes-gen-cli/README.md

 You can generate formatted dummy data as xxxx.
 When it is String, formatter is "xxxx".
 When it is not String, formatter is xxxx.

+**This project is not active.
+Please use https://github.com/ogata-k/sbrd-gen**

 ## License
 MIT